 Podcasting is similar to other recently developed technologies in that it has a significant impact on the educational system.
 Many educational establishments are decreasing their spending on textbooks in favor of increasing their funding for technology-enhanced learning.

 Education podcasting is one of the leading technologies in this shift, despite the fact that it is one of the most recent forms of media to break into the public.
-In this piece, we’ll demonstrate how the use of education podcasts may both broaden students’ access to information and stoke their interest in that information.
+In this piece, we’ll demonstrate how the use of education podcasts may broaden students’ access to information and ignite interest as well.

 What are the current statistics on podcasts?